+More recently \citeauthor{vanDijk20124904}\cite{vanDijk20124904} produced an extremely accurate numerical solution of a PDF equation which replicated exactly a random walk model simulation of particles in a turbulent boundary layer (similar to the statistical model used here but without explicitly involving the influence of the ejection and sweeps).
+This is an important step forward because observed features such as the concentration profiles, are not subject to statistical error or numerical inaccuracies and therefore are real effects as far as model predictions are concerned.
+So we can learn a great deal about the mechanisms of non-local inertial transport, albeit for a relatively simple random walk model, particularly the process of trapping of particles in boundary layers and the occurrence of a singularity in the particle concentration very close to the wall, which makes no contribution to the deposition.

 Thanks to significant progress achieved in CFD, and in particular in the development of sophisticated turbulence models and numerical methods for unstructured grids for complex geometry, the CFD approach has been used to study the deposition of heavy particles in both simple and complex flows and geometries.
-This is usually carried out in an Eulerian-Lagrangian framework where individual particles are tracked through a random Eulerian flow field in which the mean flow, the timescales and rms of the velocity fluctuations are based on a solution of a closed set of Reynolds-Averaged Navier-Stokes (RANS) equations for the underlying carrier flow field.
-To obtain statistically significant results it is necessary to carry out the calculation for a huge amount of particles, each particle associated with a particular realization of the random flow field.
+This is usually carried out in an Eulerian-Lagrangian framework where individual particles are tracked through a random Eulerian flow field in which the mean flow, the timescales and rms of the velocity fluctuations are based on a solution of a closed set of Reynolds-Averaged Navier-Stokes (RANS) equations for the underlying carrier-phase flow field.
+To obtain statistically significant results it is necessary to carry out the calculation for a huge number of particles, each particle associated with a particular realization of the random flow field.
 This facility has been embedded into most CFD codes, although the stochastic nature of both the turbulence of the underlying flow and the dispersed particulate flow makes the problem of turbulent dispersed particulate flows more complex than its single-phase counterpart.
-Therefore, in order to acquire as accurate as possible numerical predictions on turbulent particle deposition, additional modelling work is needed to be incorporated into the RANS equations modelling framework to account for the effect of turbulence on the dispersion of particulate phase.
-Furthermore, the value of the modelling is needed to be accurately assessed by comparing the results against experimental measurements or data determined by direct numerical simulation (DNS) or large eddy simulation (LES) (see~\cite{McLaughlin1989,brooke1992,Wang1996a,uijttewaal1996particle,zhang2000aerosol,Narayanan2003,Marchioli2003}).